 Final Thoughts

-Stretch scrubs allow greater flexibility and mobility during lengthy, tiring workdays, making them ideal for health care professionals.
+Stretch scrubs allow greater flexibility and mobility during long, tiring workdays in a controlled environment making them ideal for health care professionals.

 For those who prefer a more traditional and reliable, easy-to-wear medical uniform, regular scrubs are the best option.